 The Easyshare V610 camera is equipped with a 2.8-inch LCD screen.
 Expect to see it on store shelves in May.

-is billed as “the world’s first Wi-Fi consumer digital camera.”
+The Easyshare-One is billed as “the world’s first Wi-Fi consumer digital camera.”
 It’s a six-megapixel model that features a 3x optical zoom lens.

 The camera sports a variety of scene modes like portrait, sports, landscape, night and more, can store up to three pictures at 1.5 FPS in burst mode, and records QuickTime MPEG-4 compressed video with audio at 640 x 480 pixels at 30 frames per second.